 Different types of mulch

 Wood chip mulch is a popular option, it can come in a range of sizes and styles.
-Pine bark nuggets tend to be viewed as the most attractive of the barks, with the stripped bark similar to the type you see in childrens play areas being the cheapest option.
+Pine bark nuggets tend to be viewed as the most attractive of the barks, with the stripped bark similar to the type you see in children play areas being the cheapest option.
+Pine back should only be used on paths and not for mulching beds and borders.

 How to apply mulch